imsoulfly/local_hex_repo/README.md

 ## Planned Features

 * More storage adapters (AWS.KMS, Swift, ...)
-* Mirroring public Hex libraries
+* Mirroring public Hex libraries incl. their dependency trees
 * Admin UI to configure several things like the mirroring
 * Your suggestions